 - Guided tours of the Brooklyn Bridge

-- Bike tours through central park
+- Bike tours through Central Park

 - Bike tours along the Hudson River

-Each of these attractions however, comes with a price.
+Each of these attractions, however, comes with a price.
 This price is not insignificant either, especially if you are traveling with the family and need up to 4 tickets, for example, for each attraction.
 In order to save money on all of these attractions as well as over 80+ others, you can purchase a New York Pass to gain free access.

 The New York Pass gives you free access to over 80 sights and tours in New York.
 When you purchase a New York Pass, you pay a single fee (the amount depends on how many days you would like the pass for), which grants you free access to all the included attractions.
 During the period for which you have purchased the New York Pass, you can visit as many of the included attractions as you want.

 All of NYC’s most popular are included within the pass, as well as many cruises and bus tours!
 In addition to the many famous sights, the New York Pass also includes several museums.
-This does not only include the big name museums such as the Museum of Modern Art or The Met for example, but also many smaller specialty museums located throughout New York City.
+This does not only include the big-name museums such as the Museum of Modern Art or The Met for example, but also many smaller specialty museums located throughout New York City.

 If you want to figure out how to save the most money, check out our savings calculator!

-Does the New York Pass make sense for me?
+Does the New York Pass Make Sense for Me?

 Whether the New York Pass makes sense for you or not depends on two factors: How many days you wish to spend sightseeing and how many attractions you think you will be visiting each day.
 Find a quick breakdown of whether the New York Pass could save you money below.
-As you can see, the more days you purchase the pass for, the less attractions you have to visit each day to make the purchase economically viable!
+As you can see, the more days you purchase the pass for, the fewer attractions you have to visit each day to make the purchase economically viable!